damolaosho/-heart-diesease-classification/README.md

 Some context:

-Target(this is what we are tryig to predict)
+Target(this is what we are trying to predict)

 1- means heart disease